ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

       and outputs is there.
 Further tests will be added when bugs are identified.
       These should help to avoid as many regressions in the future.

+v0.7.0-Beta:
+    - [Feature] Added Run Summary widget (Beta).
+You can load a Tuflow .tlf file and display the current status and key outputs summarised in a table and graph.
+      You can also add log entry into the summary table automatically by right-clicking on the RUN table entry and selecting Add to Run Summary.
+    - [Feature] Added mass balance and run status columns to the to RUN table in the log database.
+These will be automatically added to the look by reading the '_TUFLOW Simulations.log' file when loading a model if it is complete.
+If the run hasn't finished at the time of loading they will not be entered, but can be added at any time by using the right-click menu in the RUN table and selecting Update Status, or update the whole table under the Settings >> Tools menu.
+    - IMPORTANT: The new column's will require updating your databases.
+    - [BugFix] The Exit menu item and some keyboard shortcuts were broken.
+I think these have all been fixed now.
+    - Implemented a proper standardised interface for all all widgets (tabs).
+This has unfortunately meant that the settings loading has been broken and an update will reset settings (not the log database).
+It will help make it more stable in the future and easier to maintain though.
+    - Increased and improved the testing framework.
+Coverage is now pretty good.
+      All new features are being added by default and I'm making my way slowly through the rest of the code base.
+Most of mission-critical stuff is now tested, at least rudimentally.

 ##~##

 LICENSE